-It really depends on the macro breakdown of what you're eating.
+It really depends on the macro breakdown of what you're eating & satiety index of the food.

 The body digests different macronutrients at different rates, and the combination of protein, carbohydrates and fats in a meal affects how quickly it moves through your system.